LAND DEMARCATION

 Brasil de Fato | São Paulo (SP) |

-Ministers Cristiano Zanin, Edson Facchin and Alexandre de Moraes also voted against the thesis, while André Mendonça and Nunes Marques – both appointed by Bolsonaro to the Supreme Court – support the thesis.
-There are still five ministers to vote.
-If six ministers reject the timeframe thesis, the Supreme Court will form a majority against it, therefore setting the victory of Indigenous peoples in Brazil.
+Justices Cristiano Zanin, Edson Facchin and Alexandre de Moraes also voted against the thesis, while André Mendonça and Nunes Marques – both appointed by Bolsonaro to the Supreme Court – support the thesis.
+There are still five justices to vote.
+If six justices reject the timeframe thesis, the Supreme Court will form a majority against it, therefore setting the victory of Indigenous peoples in Brazil.

 Barroso also said that some criteria should be adopted to prove the connection an Indigenous people has with a territory, such as the permanence of these populations as rural workers, the use of the area for religious rituals and their resistance against invaders.